3D Modeling Cartoon Character - Part 3: Design Assembly Parts and Export 3D Print Files 2

 Slightly indent the area near the neck region to produce a neckline

-⬢ Inspect exported 3D objects with netfabb Studio
+⬢ Inspect exported 3D objects with netfabb

 netfabb Basic 7 User Manual